-The Financial Product did not take into consideration the criteria of the EU Taxonomy environmental objectives.
+The Financial Product took into consideration the criteria of the EU Taxonomy environmental objectives.
+It has considered climate mitigation; climate adaptation objectives.

 How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?